Morpheus-79/Desklamp_SoftRemote/README.md

 ![Vatato Edge Light](README/Vatato.jpg)

-It has all the features of its hardware remote, including 'Pairing' the remote with a new lamp (which is accomplished by pressing on the hardware remote simultaneously)
+It has all the features of its hardware remote, including 'Pairing' the remote with a new lamp (which on the hardware remote is achieved by pressing the top two buttons simultaneously) and 'Soft Regulation' (achievable on the hardware remote by pressing dark/bright/cold/warm buttons for a longer time).

 ## Usage
 By default this software remote starts minimized as a SysTray icon:

 ![SysTray-Icon](README/Systray.png)

-A double click on the SysTray icon maximizes the remote:
+A double click on the icon maximizes the GUI for the remote.
+With a right click on the remote you'll get a context menu:

 ![GUI](README/Remote.png)

+... where you can switch 'Soft Regulation' on/off (which is saved inside the *settings.ini* and remembered on the next start), pair the remote with a new lamp or close the software.

+A double click onto the remote minimizes it back to a SysTray icon.